6 Badass Content Writing Examples That Are Actually Useful

 How terrifying.

-So they’ve hinted that you’re in the story if you fucking double dog dare, but they have a bonified story with multiple characters, a setting, and an amorphous potential goal that we all sort of understand by virtue of looking at gaming laptops in the first place (play awesome games).
+So they’ve hinted that you’re in the story if you fucking double dog dare, but they have a bona fide story with multiple characters, a setting, and an amorphous potential goal that we all sort of understand by virtue of looking at gaming laptops in the first place (play awesome games).

 If I’m being honest, this one’s pretty damn good, but notice that these stories didn’t have to be 10 pages long, or even half a page—a few sentences is enough.
+This is one of those types of content writing that just makes your content POP.

 You just have to be punchy with your copy—and that takes practice.